CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Stats.markdown

 ### But wait, there's more...

 It wasn't just enough to offer just download counts.
-We spend a lot of time working around Xcode's project file intracaies, however in this context, it provides us with foundations for a really nice feature.
-CocoaPods Stats will be able to keep track of the unique number of installs within Apps / Watch Apps / Extensionss / Unit Tests.
+We spend a lot of time working around Xcode's project file intricacies, however in this context, it provides us with foundations for a really nice feature.
+CocoaPods Stats will be able to keep track of the unique number of installs within Apps / Watch Apps / Extensions / Unit Tests.

 What this means is that developers using continuous integration only increase the downloads of the Pod, but register as 1 install.
-Separating total installations vs
+Separating total installations vs actual downloads.

+{% breaking_image /assets/blog_img/stats/stack.png, https://cocoapods.org/pods/ORStackView,  width="1024", no-bottom-margin %}

 ### Alright, hold up